 4. Start with a joke

 This is my little secret.
 When you enter the stage, everyone is staring at you.
-Everyone is thinking: "DO IT!
-ENTERTAIN ME!
+Everyone is thinking: "DO ME AN ENTERTAINMENT!
 SLAVE!"
 And I'm just standing there, blinded by the stage light, looking into the black void of audience.